Mickey Zetts

-Mickey Zetts (born September 25, 1971) is a singer/songwriter/composer living in New York City.
+Mickey Zetts (born September 25, 1971) is a singer, songwriter, and composer living in New York.

 Formerly of South Florida, Mickey Zetts started out acting and writing plays/music for the theatre.
 He attended the performing arts magnet at Dillard High School in Ft.
 Lauderdale and was a member of the theatrical fraternity Delta Psi Omega.
 His musical play APATHY-the Gen X Musical was the longest running late night show in the history of Florida Playwrights' Theatre in Hollywood, Florida.